Stalingrad (2013 film): Plot

-The film opens in Japan in the wake of the 2011 Tōhoku earthquake and tsunami.
-As emergency personnel work to reach some victims trapped underground, one rescuer tries to keep the victims calm by telling the story of how he came to have five fathers, all killed during the Great Patriotic War (World War II).
-The trapped victims are young German students and the rescuers are Russian.
+In 2011, after the Tōhoku earthquake, emergency personnel work to reach some victims trapped underground; one rescuer tells the victims the story of how he came to have five fathers, all killed during the Great Patriotic War (World War II).

-In 1942, after the initial attack on Stalingrad, a small group of Russian soldiers take cover in a large five story residential building that happens to provide cover for a Russian crossing point on the Volga River.
-Five of these soldiers become the five fathers in the story: Polyakov ("Angel") who had become embittered when his wife and daughter were killed in an air raid; Chvanov, whose hatred of the Germans comes from their cruel treatment and methodical murder of his family; Nikiforov, a talented tenor singer before the war, who had become a cruel and vicious fighter; Sergey, drafted into the war as a spotter; and Captain Gromov, a veteran and hero who leads the group after finding them.
-The soldiers encounter a young girl named Katya, living alone in the building after her family had been killed.
-As they spend the next few days together, the soldiers grow fond of her, and she of them.
+In 1942, during the Battle of Stalingrad, a small group of Russian soldiers takes cover in a large residential building crossing the Volga River.
+Five soldiers, the "five fathers": Polyakov ("Angel"), embittered after losing his wife and daughter; Chvanov, driven by hatred for the Germans due to their cruelty; Nikiforov, a former tenor turned brutal fighter; Sergey, a spotter; and Captain Gromov, a veteran leader, find a young girl named Katya living alone in the building after her family was killed.
+As they spend days together, they grow fond of each other.